tud-sumo/docs/docs/index.md

   </a>
 </p>

+!!!
+Warning

+    TUD-SUMO has now migrated from the _tud-sumo GitHub_ to the [DAIMoND Lab GitHub](https://github.com/DAIMoNDLab).
+All new updates will occur on this new repository.

 This is the documentation for the TUD-SUMO package, a research-oriented wrapper for SUMO<sup>[1]</sup>, developed for the DAIMoND lab at the Technische Universiteit Delft (TUD), the Netherlands.

 The main goal of TUD-SUMO is to act as a simplified framework for microscopic traffic simulation that allows researchers and students to focus on the important aspects of their projects; **their own work**, instead of simulation code.
 TUD-SUMO provides an easy and standardised way to simulate a wide range of scenarios whilst facilitating complex interactions.
 Resulting data can then be saved, summarised and visualised with minimal code.